-There were more dances, and there were forfeits, and more dances, and there was cake, and there was negus, and there was a great piece of Cold Roast, and there was a great piece of Cold Boiled, and there were mince-pies, and plenty of beer.
-But the great effect of the evening came after the Roast and Boiled, when the fiddler (an artful dog, mind!
-The sort of man who knew his business better than you or I could have told it him!) struck up 'Sir Roger de Coverley.'
-Then old Fezziwig stood out to dance with Mrs Fezziwig.
-Top couple, too; with a good stiff piece of work cut out for them; three or four and twenty pair of partners; people who were not to be trifled with; people who would dance, and had no notion of walking.
-But if they had been twice as many: ah, four times: old Fezziwig would have been a match for them, and so would Mrs Fezziwig.
+But if they had been twice as many-ah, four times-old Fezziwig would have been a match for them, and so would Mrs. Fezziwig.
 As to her, she was worthy to be his partner in every sense of the term.
 If that's not high praise, tell me higher, and I'll use it.
 A positive light appeared to issue from Fezziwig's calves.
 They shone in every part of the dance like moons.
-You couldn't have predicted, at any given time, what would become of 'em next.
-And when old Fezziwig and Mrs Fezziwig had gone all through the dance; advance and retire, hold hands with your partner; bow and curtsey; corkscrew; thread-the-needle, and back again to your place; Fezziwig 'cut' - cut so deftly, that he appeared to wink with his legs, and came upon his feet again without a stagger.
+You couldn't have predicted, at any given time, what would have become of them next.
+And when old Fezziwig and Mrs. Fezziwig had gone all through the dance; advance and retire, both hands to your partner, bow and curtsey, corkscrew, thread-the-needle, and back again to your place; Fezziwig "cut"-cut so deftly, that he appeared to wink with his legs, and came upon his feet again without a stagger.

 When the clock struck eleven, this domestic ball broke up.
-Mr and Mrs Fezziwig took their stations, one on either side the door, and shaking hands with every person individually as he or she went out, wished him or her a Merry Christmas.
+Mr. and Mrs. Fezziwig took their stations, one on either side of the door, and shaking hands with every person individually as he or she went out, wished him or her a Merry Christmas.
 When everybody had retired but the two 'prentices, they did the same to them; and thus the cheerful voices died away, and the lads were left to their beds; which were under a counter in the back-shop.